CoderDojoZH/workshops/lua-love/tutorial/learning-lua.md

 - Linux / terminal
 - Windows / OS X / UI

-You're invited to create a test Lua file and retype in there each snippet you'll find in this chapter and try it out to check how it works.
+You're invited to create a test Lua file and retype in there each snippet you'll find in this chapter and try it out to check how it works by running the file.

 ## Comments